eisenhauerbrooke/IntroToProg-Python-Mod07/Index.md

  ![Figure 3](https://github.com/eisenhauerbrooke/IntroToProg-Python-Mod07/blob/main/Figure%203.png "Figure 3: Code in PyCharm")
-Figure 3: Code in PyCharm

 Figure 4 shows the same program output in the Command Module.

-Figure 4: Command Module
+ ![Figure 4] https://github.com/eisenhauerbrooke/IntroToProg-Python-Mod07/blob/main/Figure%204.png "Figure 4: Command Module")

 ## Summary
 In summary, pickling is used in the script to serialize an object and store it as a binary character.
 The character can be unpickled to restore the data to an object.
 The code uses error handling to ensure the user inputs the appropriate items.